The Rite of the Open Circuit

 VII.
 The Giving of the Implement

-A practitioner of the Circuit presents the Candidate with their first implement — a multimeter, a basic toolkit, or a notebook.
-If the Candidate already possesses one, an experienced practitioner places their hand briefly upon it in acknowledgment.
+A practitioner of the Circuit presents the Candidate with their first implement: a multimeter, a basic toolkit, or a notebook.
+If the Candidate already owns one, an experienced practitioner lays a hand briefly upon it in acknowledgment.

 The giver speaks: